 Overland travel was filled with uncertainty, hazards, and midsummer cyclones and storms on the plains and in the desert.
 Routes stretched as long as 2,000 miles, but companies typically covered only about 10 – 15 miles a day, making progress slow and tedious.
 Travelers walked a great deal of the way because their wagons were filled with cargo, food, household goods, and other supplies.
 Accidents and disease were commonplace; about one in ten pioneers died along the way.

 Once in California, he made his way to the gold fields to seek his fortune.
 He might have he found a gold nugget or two, but few people ever struck it rich.
-He figured out early on that there were other paths to success and went to San Francisco to try his luck there.
+He figured out early on that there were other paths to success and headed to San Francisco to try his luck there.

-By then, San Francisco’s population was teeming with settlers needing houses, stores, churches, and schools.
+By then, California’s population was teeming with settlers needing houses, stores, churches, and schools.
 Eduard, by trade a carpenter who learned his skills from his father in France, did not want for work.

 By early 1852, he had moved to San Jose, located in the lush, Mediterranean-like Santa Clara Valley, about 50 miles south of San Francisco.
 There, he shared a house with another French carpenter, Jules Audrain.
 It was a momentous year for him.
 He married María de Concepción Celaya, a native of the Mexican state of Sonora and applied to become an American citizen.
 He was sworn in 14 years later in San Jose on November 5, 1866, four days after the birth of his son, Jose Manuel.